 The Berkeley Open Infrastructure for Network Computing (BOINC)

-study global warming, discover pulsars, and do many other types of scientific
+diseases, study global warming, discover pulsars, and do many other

 (1) BOINC needs a static library for wxGTK3, compile with